Vice Chief of the Defence Force (Australia)

 The Vice Chief of the Defence Force (VCDF) is the military deputy to the Chief of the Defence Force (CDF) of Australia, and acts as the CDF in his absence under standing acting arrangements.
-Vice Admiral David Johnston, the incumbent VCDF, has held the position since 5 July 2018.
+Air Marshal Robert Chipman, the incumbent VCDF, has held the position since 9 July 2024.

 Responsibilities

 Created in 1986, the VCDF is a three-star officer in the Australian Defence Force (lieutenant general, vice admiral, or air marshal).
 The position's standing responsibilities include: Joint Doctrine, Education, Training and Evaluation; Joint Logistics; Reserve Policy; and Joint Capabilities, Commitments and Concepts.
 When acting as Chief of the Defence Force, the VCDF attends the National Security Committee of Cabinet (NSCC) and Secretary’s Committee on National Security (SCNS).

 Until September 2007, the VCDF was "double hatted" as the Chief of Joint Operations (CJOPS).
 In this role he commanded Australian Defence Force operations on behalf of the Chief of the Defence Force.
 In September 2007, the Minister of Defence, Brendan Nelson announced the formation of a separate three-star CJOPS position based at the Headquarters Joint Operations Command (HQJOC) facility at Bungendore, New South Wales.